Diagnosis of HIV/AIDS

 - Helper T cells are less than 14% of all lymphocytes (a type of white blood cell).

-- Certain illnesses are present, such as Kaposi sarcoma or a specific type of pneumonia.
+- Certain illnesses are present, such as Kaposi sarcoma or a pneumocystis pneumonia.
 These illnesses only occur with compromised immune systems.

 More from Beliefnet